How do I import records? What format does the data need to be in?

 To use the Data Import Wizard, use the steps below.
 For additional information, refer to the 'Importing Data' section in online documentation for the version your site is currently running.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 Step 1: Prepare the .csv file to upload